MasterCard Has Finally Realized That Signatures Are Obsolete and Stupid - Slashdot

 while being watched to ensure they don't just trace over a copy.

+I can use the magic phrase "That's not my signature".
+If you want to prove it is, it will cost you at least $10,000 for an expert.

-That's how they've avoided paying for fraud (Score:2)
+That's how they've avoided paying for fraud (Score:3)

+Once you move to a real secure card system like Chip and PIN, the merchant is out of the picture.
+If the transaction went through when it wasn't supposed to, then it's the credit card company's fault and they have to pay for the fraud.
+If the transaction went through because the cardholder shared their PIN with someone else, then it's the card holder's fault and they have to pay for the fraud.
+The merchant is no longer liable.
+And the credit card companies have to make a choice between pissing off their customer (cardholder) or paying for the fraud themselves..
+By keeping the merchant liable for as long as possible, they've been able to avoid this hard choice simply by shifting blame and the cost of fraud onto the merchant.

 Chip and PIN (Score:2)